 |Specific Gravity at 37°C||1.281||1.352||1.371||1.405|

 The Optiray formulations are clear, colorless to pale yellow solutions containing no undissolved solids.
 Crystallization does not occur at room temperature.
 The products are supplied in containers from which the air has been displaced by nitrogen.
 Optiray solutions have osmolalities 1.8 to 2.8 times that of plasma (285 mOsm/kg water) as shown in the above table and are hypertonic under conditions of use.

-Optiray 320 is indicated in children for angiocardiography, contrast enhanced computed tomographic imaging of the head and body, and intravenous excretory urography.
+- Optiray 300: CT imaging of the head and body, venography, and intravenous excretory urography.

-Optiray 300 is indicated for cerebral angiography and peripheral arteriography.
-Optiray 300 is also indicated for contrast enhanced computed tomographic imaging of the head and body, venography, and intravenous excretory urography.
+- Optiray 320: CT imaging of the head and body, venography, and intravenous excretory urography.